 Micro Laser Beam Welding: Projects a nanometer-diameter beam to fuse different metals together.

 Laser Beam Welding with Powder Deposition: Laser beam is directed through a processing head with focusing optics.
 The processing head delivers a powdered metal alloy substance in a conical shape in the beam path.
-The powder liquifies and creates a small pool of molten base.
+The powder liquefies and creates a small pool of molten bases.

 Multi-Axis Laser Beam Welding: Used when tight tolerances are required or when working with three-dimensional parts that require welding on difficultly curved surfaces.